Tax Forgiveness & Resolution

 bankruptcy, but that is false.
 Filing bankruptcy may help you discharge back taxes,

 interest and penalties.
 Do you qualify for tax forgiveness?
-Our firm can
+Our Dallas

 In order to discharge tax debt, you must meet the following criteria: